Meetings

 Environmental Awareness

 In a spirit of environmental stewardship, the Mount Pearl Lions promote recycling, composting and a reduction in the products that end up in land fill.
 With financial support from the Avalon East Wellness Coalition, MPLC sponsored a public forum at City Hall, in partnership with the Multi Materials Stewardship Board, Mount Pearl Parks & Recreation and MUN Botanical Garden.
-The audience learned about reducing trash through recycling, choosing reusable products instead of disposable ones and composting.
+The audience learned about reducing trash through recycling, choosing reusable products instead of disposable ones, and composting.
 Lions also provided each class at Mary Queen of the World Elementary School with a blue recycle bin and donated trees and shrubs to the Mount Pearl Senior High School landscaping project and outdoor classroom.
+In 2016, Lions participated in a public forum to plan for better community response to the City's recycling program.
+In May 2017 Lions hosted an environment display at its Open House, and supported the 1st Mount Pearl Lions Scouting Group in planting 2000 trees.
+In 2018 MP Lions assisted the City with the clean-up around Powewrs Pond, in addition to their annual Clean-up activities throughout the City.

 Focus on Youth Awards - City of Mount Pearl

 Each year the City of Mount Pearl provides an opportunity for youth and youth leaders to be recognized for their voluntary, humanitarian or leadership efforts.
-The Lions have been involved in soliciting nominations and serving as judges in this prestigious event.
+MP Lions are involved in this annual event in soliciting nominations, serving as judges, and attending the prestigious Banquet and celebration.

 Eyeglass Recycling